urnebesni/urnebesni/README.md

 # URNEBESNI

-My name is Mihael Brlečić, I am 21 and I am an informatics student mostly interested in programming.
+My name is Mihael Brlečić, I am an informatics student mostly interested in programming.
 Currently working on some cool projects.

 ## ★ FOI STUDENT ★
 - Gamer ✔